MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/set-preview-channel.md

 <!-- ------------------------------ -->
 #### When does the new runtime get picked up?

-If you are using an environment variable, registry key, or group policy, they are only applied to any new processes that are created; they do not apply to processes that are already running.
-To ensure that all processes use the environment variable, registry key, or group policy, you would need to restart the processes.
+If you are using an environment variable, registry key, or group policy, they are only applied to any new WebView2 Runtime browser processes that are created; they do not apply to WebView2 Runtime browser processes that are already running.
+For example, if you already have a WebView2 with a specific user data folder (and therefore a corresponding browser process) and change ChannelSearchKind before attempting to create a new WebView2 using that same user data folder, it will use the existing WebView2 Runtime browser process, and not search for a different runtime.
+To ensure that all processes use the environment variable, registry key, or group policy, you would need to restart the app, recreate the WebView2 controls, or create a new WebView2 that has a different user data folder than any other currently running WebView2 controls.

 <!-- ------------------------------ -->
 #### When using `ChannelSearchKind`, how do I make sure the right channel is picked up when I have multiple preview browser channels?

-In addition to reversing the channel search order, you can modify the set of release channels, to provide further control over channel selection.
-The loader will search for channels on the device according to the channel search kind, but it will only consider channels that are in the specified set of release channels.
+In addition to reversing the channel search order, you can modify the set of release channels to include in the search, to provide further control over channel selection.
+The loader will search for channels on the device in the order specified by the channel search kind, but it will only consider channels that are in the specified set of release channels.

-This option is useful if you would like to target a particular channel, instead of simply choosing the least stable channel.
-By default, release channels includes all channels: Stable (0), Beta (1), Dev (2), and Canary (3).
+This option is useful if you would like to target a particular channel, instead of simply choosing the most or least stable channel.
+By default, the release channels includes all channels: Stable (0), Beta (1), Dev (2), and Canary (3).

 Example: